Construction Accident Attorney Serving Georgia Workers Electrocuted At Work

 - Workers’ compensation – Workers’ comp can provide employees who suffer workplace injuries and the families of workers killed on the job with monetary compensation and medical treatment.

 - Wrongful death lawsuit – Families of fatal electrocution victims may be able to pursue a wrongful death claim to hold the individual or company responsible for their loved one’s death accountable.

 - Personal injury lawsuit – Electrocution injury victims can file a personal injury lawsuit to recover compensation from the business or person whose negligence led to their injury.

-- Third party claim – For workers injured on the job whose injury was not due to the negligence of their employers or co-workers, but instead was the fault of a third party, such as a product manufacturer or subcontractor, filing a third party claim may enable them to hold those at fault accountable.
+- Third party claim – For workers injured on the job whose injury was not due to the negligence of their employers or co-workers, but instead was the fault of a third party, such as a product manufacturer or subcontractor, filing a third-party claim may enable them to hold those at fault accountable.

-Construction Accident Attorney for Electrocution Victims in Macon, GA and Nationwide
+Construction Accident Attorney For Electrocution Victims

 At the McArthur Law Firm, we are dedicated to recovering as much compensation as possible for our clients, so that they do not have to struggle financially or do without the medical care they need following their injury.

 Fill out our online contact form to learn more about the McArthur Law Firm and how we may be able to help you if you or someone you love has suffered an electrocution injury.
 You can also call us directly at 478-238-1150 to schedule a free, no-obligation consultation with an experienced construction accident attorney.
 We practice nationwide.